puzzle/gitlab-ci-cd-training/content/en/docs/06/testing.md

 ## Task {{% param sectionnumber %}}.3: Show test reports

 The job can be extended with an `artifacts` configuration.
-Dev's know that the unit test reports are stored inside the `build/test-results/` folder.
+Devs know that the unit test reports are stored inside the `build/test-results/` folder.

 This is the configuration that makes GitLab CI/CD store the test results.